 Provided that no person on whom the burden of the obligation lies shall be answerable for failure to discharge it in manner provided by this section, unless and until he has had reasonable notice of the severance.
 Nothing in this section applies to leases for agricultural purposes unless and until the State Government by notification in the Official Gazette so directs”.

 when the whole of a property is transferred to more than one person, any benefit arising out of obligation to the property is transferred to the several owners.

 Apportionment by estate simply means transferring of property to several person whereby distribution of benefits and obligation arising out of property between those several owners takes place.

 Section 37i.e. apportionment by estate highlights a situation where income arising out of the property is apportionment between owners on the basis of share in the property.
 How the payment is to be done whether separately to owner or to single has to be contemplated.
 This section basically deals with apportionment in case tenancy be liable only singly.

 Where a lessee is evicted or he forfeits part possession of the leased property he becomes liable to pay the apportioned value of rent which he retains

 Apportionment by operation of law may be brought about where by due to some reasons like by the “act of God”, as, for instance, where part of an estate is submerged by the encroachments of the sea it becomes inoperative as regards to its subject matter.

-In this Article the major discussion was on section 36 and 37 of the transfer of property Act, 1882.
+In this Article the major discussion was on section 36 and 37 of the transfer of property Act, 1882 which deals with Apportionment of Property in India.
 And how it is read with section 8 of the transfer of property of property Act, 1882.
-Various exception to these sections.
+Various exceptions to these sections to Apportionment of Property in India was discussed.
 Theses section are of immense important in the Act as it specifies the rule of apportionment and how apportionment of income has to be done in case of transfer or tenancy or lease.

 Author Details: Kajal Jain